-- 88. The reporting on targets will show progress to close the gap, relative to non-Indigenous Australians.
+88. The reporting on targets will show progress to close the gap, relative to non-Indigenous Australians.
 National trajectories for each numeric target will be published on the Closing the Gap website on commencement of this Agreement and subsequently on the Productivity Commission Dashboard following its development.
-These will show the expected rate of progress and help inform whether parties are on track to meet the targets. - 89.
-Available baseline data for each state and territory will be published on the Closing the Gap website on commencement of this Agreement and subsequently on the Productivity Commission Dashboard following its development to enable monitoring of each jurisdiction's progress and contribution towards achievement of targets under this Agreement.
-The Productivity Commission will also publish baseline data for any new target agreed under this Agreement.
+These will show the expected rate of progress and help inform whether parties are on track to meet the targets.

-&lt;sup>2 The original Agreement included a commitment to develop Family Violence and Access to Information targets within three months of signature.
+&lt;sup>5 The original Agreement included a commitment to develop Family Violence and Access to Information targets within three months of signature.
 This commitment has been fulfiiled.
 A revised Target 13 - Family Violence target and a new Target 17 - Access to Information target were added to the National Agreement following agreement by the Joint Council on 17 November 2020.